rhw-repo/top-library-project/README.md

 - JavaScript JSDoc comments
 - Formatted with Prettier, linted with ESLint & markdownlint
 - Added Dockerfile & docker-compose.yml for future use
+- Dynamic JavaScript content could be made more accessible as a future task

 ## Project Instructions